RenderKit/ospray/doc/api.md

   string errorOutput  convenience for setting where error messages go; valid
                       values  are `cerr` and `cout`

-  int    debug        set debug mode; equivalent to logLevel=2 and numThreads=1
+  bool   debug        set debug mode; equivalent to logLevel=2 and numThreads=1

+  bool   warnAsError  send `warning` and `error` messages throug the error
+                      callback, otherwise send `warning` messages through
+                      the message callback

-  int    setAffinity  bind software threads to hardware threads if set to 1;
+  bool   setAffinity  bind software threads to hardware threads if set to 1;
                       0 disables binding omitting the parameter will let OSPRay choose
   ------ ------------ ----------------------------------------------------------